Why PLCs Are the Highest-Value Target in OT

 Building a PLC Security Program

+Then, critically, test and validate.
+Periodically verify that your controls are working.
+Confirm that alerts fire when expected.
 The adversaries targeting PLCs are patient, technically capable, and motivated.
 The defense requires the same qualities.

 Beacon Security provides PLC security assessments, hardening implementations, and logic integrity monitoring programs for industrial environments across all sectors and vendor platforms.
 Contact us to assess the security posture of your control systems.